 M. Duane Nellis was named the 16th president of Texas Tech University on March 22, 2013, and began serving as president in June 2013.
-As a national higher education leader and president of Texas Tech, Nellis has been committed to enhancing Texas Tech University’s presence as a top tier national public research university through efforts that promote even greater levels of student success, academic quality and reputation, research and creative activities, and outreach dimensions.
+As an internationally recognized scholar and national higher education leader, President Nellis has been committed to enhancing Texas Tech University’s presence as a top tier national public research university through efforts that promote even greater levels of student success, academic quality and reputation, research and creative activities, and outreach dimensions.
 Nellis has defined Texas Tech 21st century pillars of excellence around such themes as being more entrepreneurial, more engaged, with a commitment to inter-disciplinary activities and global connections, while enhancing diversity.
 Nellis serves as chief executive officer of a university with more than 33,000 students, 1400 faculty and 4,000 staff, and a budget of over $800 million.
 As the flagship university of the Texas Tech University System, Texas Tech was the first university in the state of Texas to qualify for National Research University funding (NRUF) and is a Carnegie high research activity national research university.

 Nellis was previously President of the University of Idaho (2009-2013), Idaho’s land grant and flagship university, where he led the university toward record enrollments, record levels of fund raising (as part of the “Inspiring Futures” campaign), while extending the university to more effectively benefit the state’s citizens and the state’s economic development.
 He also created a nationally award winning engagement effort though the development of an Office of Community Partnerships, and developed a president’s diversity council, that was instrumental in creating new initiatives across campus that enhanced a more inclusive culture committed to student, faculty, and staff success for all who were part of the university community.

 He served as a commissioner for the Northwest Commission of Colleges and Universities – one of the eight nationally recognized bodies that determine whether higher education institutions are accredited.
 While at Idaho, he was appointed as a commissioner of the Western Interstate Commission for Higher Education that coordinates higher education efforts for 15 western states.
-Nellis has held other top leadership positions and continues to be active in other national and international bodies, including the Association of Public and Land-Grant Universities; the Association of American Geographers; the National Council for Geographic Education; and Gamma Theta Upsilon, the international geographic honor society.
+Nellis has held other top leadership positions, including as president of the Association of American Geographers; the National Council for Geographic Education; and Gamma Theta Upsilon, the international geographic honor society.

 He is recognized nationally and internationally for his research that utilizes satellite data and geographic information systems to analyze various dimensions of the Earth’s land surface.
 This research has been funded by more than 50 sources, such as NASA, the National Geographic Society, the U.S. Agency for International Development, and the U.S. Department of Agriculture.
 His research has led to more than 120 articles and reports in a wide range of professional journals, and 17 books and book chapters.
 He has given more than 100 professional presentations and has been invited to speak at more than 60 universities and related settings internationally.